elueckel/Unifi-Toolbox/UniFi Multi Endpoint Monitor/README_en.md

 * Neu - Modul verfügbar

 Version 1.6 - 25-08-2024 (Credit M70 - Danke)
+* New - WLAN Devices report where they have been logged in last
 * Fix - Connection was not set
 * Fix - Satisfaction was not set
 * Fix - IP was not set